THE NEXT STEP AFTER PENTECOST

 Which brings us to a parallel concept, that of the seven feasts of the Lord.
 Of these seven (Leviticus 23), Pentecost is number four.
 Since there has been a consistent relationship between the first four of the feasts and Divine interventions experienced by Christian people (Christ was crucified on the Passover and rose from the dead on the feast of Firstfruits, for example), it would be reasonable to assume that there are to be three more significant Divine interventions before the worldwide return of Jesus to set up His Kingdom on the earth.

-The Blowing of Trumpets is fulfilled spiritually when Christ comes in the Spirit to the individual Christians and announces that the time has come when the Father is ready to put all His enemies under His feet.
+The Blowing of Trumpets is fulfilled spiritually when Christ comes in the Spirit to an individual Christian and announces that the time has come when the Father is ready to put all His enemies under His feet.
 I do not say that Christ speaks these words to the Christian; instead, the experience takes place in various ways to devout Christian people.

 The Day of Atonement is fulfilled spiritually as the Holy Spirit points out to us the various elements of worldliness, compulsions to sin, and self-will instead of God’s will as the basis for our decisions.
 We then are to confess specifically these elements, denounce them as evil, renounce them by turning away from them, and then press further into Christ.